guillepinto/kubernetes-os/docs/setup-guide.md

 # Development Environment Setup Guide

 The following guide is based on the video you can find in the link below.
-Currently it has been tested on Linux (Ubuntu 22.04) and (in the video) macOS.
+Currently it has been tested on Linux (Ubuntu 22.04), Windows 11 (with PowerShell) and (in the video) macOS.

 [https://www.youtube.com/watch?v=dSOS-7SZ_BA&list=PLrMP04WSdCjrkNYSFvFeiHrfpsSVDFMDR&index=3](https://www.youtube.com/watch?v=dSOS-7SZ_BA&list=PLrMP04WSdCjrkNYSFvFeiHrfpsSVDFMDR&index=3)